SwiftCode123/SwiftCode123/README.md

 # Hi there 👋

-I'm Dhruv Tripathi, an aspiring cybersecurity professional with interests in SOC operations, security engineering, and network defense
+I'm Dhruv Tripathi, an aspiring cybersecurity professional passionate about protecting systems, networks, and data.
+I have a particular interest in SOC operations, security engineering, network defense, threat detection, and the broader field of cybersecurity

 🏆 Certifications:
 - CompTIA Security+, Google Cybersecurity Professional Certificate